Ferada/crypto-install/README.md

 check for PEP8 compatibility before committing as well.
 Run `git hooks --install` in the checked out folder to register the hooks initially.

+# LOCALISATION

+Currently working simultaneously on the English and German version.
+Patches welcome.

+To start off with a new translation, use:

+    cd po
+    msginit -l en_US # or whatever language code

+You'll have to confirm, or edit the email address and author.
+Afterwards, edit the new `.po` file as usual.

+Please read the `gettext` documentation (`info gettext`) for more details.